Catechesis of the Good Shepherd

 Facial tissues

-Swiffer w/replacement pads
+Swiffer with replacement pads

 Gift cards to Hobby Lobby, Michaels, WalMart, Staples